JaimRM/Portfolio-Management/Valuation&Pricing/Multi-Method_StockValuation_app_OPERATION_EXPLAINED.md

 ```

 NEXT:

-Type a ticker, hit "Run valuation," and you get sliders per method, a bar chart comparing each method's implied price against your blended target and the current market price, plus the Monte Carlo confidence band.
+Type a ticker, hit "Run valuation," and you get sliders per method, a bar chart comparing each method's implied price against your blended target and the current market price, plus the Monte Carlo and GARCH confidence bands.

 # A few design choices worth flagging: